GSam86/First-Project/README.md

-# First-Project
-First Project for CCC
+# This is a practice project for CCC.